 What I noticed recently though is how what is attributed to the Apples of the Hesperides actually fits the Tree of Life not of Knowledge, it gives eternal life.
 I decided then to check for every reference to Apples in the King James Bible.
 And it is mainly the references in the Song of Solomon that I felt could give poetic typological support to the Fruit of Life being represented as Apples.
 Though verses calling Jerusalem the Apple of God's eye would be fitting if you think Zion is where the Garden was.
 And Proverbs 25:11 could be the source of the Apples being depicted as Golden.

-What I mainly want to talk about this post however is the typology.
+What I mainly want to talk about in this post however is the typology.

 Again, I'm not against a typological interpretation, only against using that as an excuse to dismiss how it positively portrays pre-martial non reproductive sexual intimacy.
 Even if you think the narrative is a Parable or work of fiction and not events that actually happened, it's still absurd to think the book wasn't written consistent with the sexual morality of it's author.
 And we believe The Bible's ultimate Author is God.
 When an Author depicts sex he disapproves of, it has negative consequences, the sex in the Song of Songs does not.